Ayushman-500/Pets/README.md

 This app displays a list of pets and their related data that the user inputs.
 I learned to build this app in a Udacity course ([Android Basics Nanodegree by Google: Multiscreen Apps](https://www.udacity.com/course/android-basics-data-storage--ud845)).

 Learnt  how  to  persist  data  and  used  SQLite  database  to  do  so.
-Understood  the  working  of  contentproviders and loaded the data to the user interface with the help of cursor loader.
+Understood  the  working  of  content providers and loaded the data to the user interface with the help of cursor loader.

 Final Version
 --------------